MicrosoftDocs/power-automate-docs/articles/desktop-flows/ui-elements.md

 In other words, they are available for UI elements with a **Name** or **Text** attribute that includes a value.
 They aren't available for elements that don't hold such a text value, even if they have child element(s) with text in their structure.

 >[!NOTE]
-> For the SAP application, text-based selectors use the **Text** attribute, not the **Name** attribute that they generally use on desktop automation.
-SAP works more efficiently with the default selectors based on the **ID** attribute.
+> For the SAP application, text-based selectors use the **Text** attribute instead of the **Name** attribute that they generally use on desktop automation.
+SAP works more efficiently with default selectors based on the **ID** attribute.

 ## Known issues and limitations